phill-holland/polymorphic-program/README.md

 Below is an example output from the program, as you can see, it's not entirely obvious at first glance what this program does.

+(note some bugs, empty { } function blocks! the y variable isn't declared at top as an integer!)

 ```
 #include <iostream>